List of 2point4 Children characters: Christine Atkins

 Christine (Kim Benson) is Ben's sarcastic and moody plumbing assistant.
 In the first series she works on the meat counter in a supermarket, before becoming Ben's plumbing assistant in the second series.
+Despite her stroppy attitude, Christine occasionally shows a genuine fondness for Ben and the Porter family.

 Recurring characters

 Jake Klinger

-Jake Klinger (Roger Lloyd-Pack) is a fellow plumber and rival of Ben.
+Jake Klinger (Roger Lloyd-Pack) is a fellow plumber and rival of Ben, with the two frequently playing pranks on one another.
 He is nicknamed "The Klingon" due to his love of Star Trek.